-On July 28, 1998, at the time of the IPO, the Company borrowed \$550.0 million in variable rate debt under a credit facility comprised of three tranches (the "Credit Facility").
+On July 28, 1998, at the time of the IPO, USEC borrowed \$550.0 million in variable rate debt under a credit facility comprised of three tranches (the "Credit Facility").
 Tranche A is a 364-day revolving credit facility for \$400.0 million.
-Tranche B is a 364-day revolving credit facility for \$150.0 million which is convertible, at the Company's option, into a one-year term loan.
+Tranche B is a 364-day revolving credit facility for \$150.0 million which is convertible, at USEC's option, into a one-year term loan.
 Tranche C is a five-year revolving credit facility for \$150.0 million for working capital and general corporate purposes.
-Borrowings under the Credit Facility amounted to \$565.0 million at September 30, 1998, of which \$265.0 million was classified as short-term debt.
-Interest is paid at a rate equal to, at the Company's option (i) the London Interbank Offered Rate ("LIBOR") plus an "Applicable Eurodollar Margin" or (ii) the Base Rate (as defined).
-The Applicable Eurodollar Margin is based on the Company's credit rating.
+Interest is paid at a rate equal to, at USEC's option (i) the London Interbank Offered Rate ("LIBOR") plus an "Applicable Eurodollar Margin" or (ii) the Base Rate (as defined).
+The Applicable Eurodollar Margin is based on USEC's credit rating.
 The weighted average interest rate for borrowings under the Credit Facility, including the amortization of fees, amounted to 6.8% (unaudited) for the period ended September 30, 1998.